 “Metius!”
 Grennadios snorted.
 “Metius is no mercahant … he is iktis … mustela … a rat-eater …he would trade his mother’s honor for a clipped drachma … he trades in information … he works for whomever will pay … he serves only himself.”

 “Do you know anything about a Roman who travels with him?”
 I asked.
 “A thug named Bulla.”

 I thought I saw Grennadios’ eyes widen, then he shuttered.
 “That one?
 That one has no … no psyche … no life force in him …he is the bringer of death … that one you stay away from, phile mou.”

 Stay away from him … if only I could.

-The Swabian Affair will be available in March from your favorite bookstore or online
+The Swabian Affair Affair is available from your favorite bookstore or online from